Jacob Wilson (shortstop): Professional career

 The Oakland Athletics selected Wilson in the first round, with the sixth overall pick, of the 2023 MLB draft.
 He received a $5.5 million signing bonus.

 Wilson began his professional career with the High–A Lansing Lugnuts, where he hit .318 in 88 at-bats.
 He then appeared in 3 games for the rookie–level Arizona Complex League Athletics, hitting 5-for-11 with five RBI.
 To start the 2024 season, Wilson hit .455 with three home runs in 88 at-bats with the Double-A Midland RockHounds before being promoted to the Triple-A Las Vegas Aviators.

 On July 19, 2024, Wilson was selected to the 40-man roster and promoted to the major leagues for the first time.
 In 28 appearances for Oakland during his rookie campaign, he batted .250/.314/.315 with three RBI.

 On March 31, 2025, Wilson hit his first career home run, a solo shot off of Ben Brown of the Chicago Cubs.
 On July 2, Wilson earned a spot as a starter in the All-Star Game, becoming the third fan-elected player from the Athletics since 1993.
+In 125 appearances for the Athletics, he batted .311/.355/.444 with 13 home runs, 63 RBI, and five stolen bases.

+On January 30, 2026, Wilson and the Athletics agreed to a seven-year, $70 million contract extension.
+On August 9, Wilson set an MLB record for a shortstop by completing his 111th consecutive game without an error, during the Athletics' 4–3 victory over the Boston Red Sox at Fenway Park.
+On August 25, Wilson was transferred to the 60–day injured list, officially ending his season.